API documentation

 Other

-These are functions which are less generic, and used to build the charts.
-You may still wish to use them however.
+These are less generic functions and are used to build the charts.
+You may still wish to use them, however.

 -